hstatsep/portfolio-template/README.md

 ##### Previewing your site

-* Go to `yourUserName.github.io` to see the preview of your site!
+* In a new tab, go to `yourUserName.github.io` to see the preview of your site!

 _NOTE: It may take up to a few minutes in order for your changes to be updated on the preview!_